School Counselor Support

 - Call: 988 or 1 (800) 273-TALK (8255)

-* 24/7 call, text and chat access to trained crisis counselors who can help people experiencing suicidal, substance use, and/or mental health crisis, or any other kind of emotional distress.
+* 24/7 access to trained counselors for those experiencing suicidal, substance use, mental health crises, or emotional distress.

 (Available 24/7; Confidential)